camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 * `camunda-ejb-client`
 * ...

 There are no new mandatory dependencies for process applications.
-If your process application uses the `camunda-engine-spring` module, please make sure to read the [update section on camunda-engine-spring](#camunda-engine-spring-update).

 # Standalone Web Application